OmsinKrissada/DESCENDERE-GCS/README.md

 - ```CX```: Container Telemetry On/Off Command
 	- send ```CXON``` to the container prior to launch
 - ```ST```: Set Time
+	- prefer system time than manually typing in
 - ```SIM```: Simulation Mode Control Command
 - ```SIMP```: Simulated Pressure Data (used in Simulation Mode only)
 	- must be able to read pressure data profile file